lkodinsson/MARS/Fantasy/Spellcasting.md

 | 3 | Greater | 3 | 14 |
 | 4 | Heroic | 4 | 19 |

 The highest tier spell you can learn is determined by the dice step you are advancing to.
-This only restricts the highest tier of spell you can learn at each advancement, so you may still choose to learn spells of a lower tier.
+You may still choose to learn spells of a lower tier when you advance.

 ##### Table: Spell Learning Tier Limit
 | Roll Value | Step Name | Highest Tier |